Chiisana Koi no Uta (film)

-Little Love Song (小さな恋のうた, Chiisana Koi no Uta) is a Japanese musical coming-of-age film released on May 21, 2019.
-It was base from the 2001 song of the same name by Mongol800.
-The film was directed by Kojiro Hashimoto and featured Hayato Sano as Ryota Maeshiro.
+Chiisana Koi no Uta (小さな恋のうた, Chiisana Koi no Uta) is a 2019 Japanese musical coming-of-age film directed by Kojiro Hashimoto and starring Hayato Sano as Ryota Maeshiro.
+It is based on the 2001 song of the same name by Japanese punk rock band Mongol800.
+The film was released on 21 May 2019.

 Plot

-The film depicts Okinawan high school students trying to convey their feelings to their friends, family, and loved ones, such as a girl of the same age who lives on a US military base just across the fence, through their band activities.
 In a small town in Okinawa where a US military base is located, a high school band is gaining popularity.
+The members try to convey their feelings to their friends, family, and loved ones, such as a girl of the same age who lives on a US military base just across the fence, through their band activities.
 With the ability to sing their own songs and drive the audience wild, the band is scouted by a label in Tokyo and decides to make their professional debut.
 However, just as they are about to celebrate, a tragedy occurs and the band loses track of their destination.
 Then, a demo tape of one song and a girl living on the US military base appear.